webxdc/webxdc_docs/src/spec.md

 source_code_url = "https://example.org/orga/repo"
 ```

-- `name` - The name of the Webxdc app.
+- `name` - The name of the webxdc app.
-  If no name is set or if there is no manifest, the filename is used as the Webxdc name.
+  If no name is set or if there is no manifest, the filename is used as the webxdc name.

-- `source_code_url` - Optional URL where the source code of the Webxdc and maybe other information can be found.
+- `source_code_url` - Optional URL where the source code of the webxdc and maybe other information can be found.
-  Messenger implementors may make the url accessible via a "Help" menu in the Webxdc window.
+  Messenger implementors may make the url accessible via a "Help" menu in the webxdc window.

 ### Icon Files

 If the ZIP-root contains an `icon.png` or `icon.jpg`,
-these files are used as the icon for the Webxdc.
+these files are used as the icon for the webxdc.
 The icon should be a square at reasonable width/height;
 round corners etc. will be added by the implementations as needed.
 If no icon is set, a default icon will be used.